Structured Chemistry Reasoning with Large Language Models: Analysis

-We also observed that the ``principle error'' rate is relatively low for \textit{atkins} and \textit{chemmc} datasets, which is another explanation of why performance in Table~\ref{table:res} is particularly high for these two datasets compared with the rest two datasets, since the formulae collection process serves as a necessary condition for conducting correct reasoning processes further.
-The error of ``calculation error'' still occupies a large portion.
-We therefore tested another variant of integrating the reasoning process with PoT with \ours.
-The results are shown in the last line of Table~\ref{table:ablation}, which shows that it could further boost the performance.
+(ii) \textbf{Formulae being relevant probably is more important than being correct.} We observed that the ``Irrelevance'' rate is relatively low for \textit{atkins} and \textit{chemmc} datasets, although they may have higher ``incorrectness'' rate.
+This is potentially another explanation of why performance in Table~\ref{table:res} is particularly high for these two datasets compared with the rest two datasets, since the formulae collection process serves as a necessary condition for conducting correct reasoning processes further.